 The company provides fresh and easy-to-cook gourmet meals like mustard pretzel-crusted chicken, maple dijon-glazed salmon, and one-pan Korean-style barbecue meatballs.

-Our tester, Emily, has used multiple meal delivery services but has been a regular Home Chef user since September 2022 because of its high-quality ingredients and great-tasting meals. “[My husband and I] learned a lot about cooking just from making different recipes,” Emily says.
+Our tester, Emily, has used multiple meal delivery services but has been a regular Home Chef user since September 2022 because of its high-quality ingredients and great-tasting meals. “[My husband and I] learned a lot about cooking just from making different recipes,” Emily says in our Home Chef review.
 “Many of the meals have wonderful sauces that just make the dish absolutely perfect.”

 Emily also notes that placing orders is super easy and scored the ordering process a 5 out of 5.
 “I get email reminders every week to go select my meals.
 Once logged in, the first page you see is your upcoming menus.
 Home Chef automatically selects meals for you based on your stated preferences and the types of meals you’ve selected in the past.”